 The Government of Canada released the Pan-Canadian Framework on Clean Growth and Climate Change in 2016, setting out a plan to meet the federal government's 2030 emissions reduction targets.
 On June 21, 2018, the federal government enacted the Greenhouse Gas Pollution Pricing Act (the "GGPPA"), which came into force on January 1, 2019.
-This regime has two parts: an output-based pricing system for large industry and a regulatory fuel charge imposing an initial price of \$20 per tonne of $CO_2e$ .
-This system applies in provinces and territories that request it and in those that do not have their own emissions pricing systems in place that meet the federal standards.
-This ensures that there is a uniform price on emissions across the country.
-Originally under the federal plans, the price was set to escalate by \$10 per year until it reaches a maximum price of \$50 per tonne of $CO_2e$ in 2022; however, on December 11, 2020, the federal government announced its intention to continue the annual price increases beyond 2022, such that, commencing in 2023, the benchmark price per tonne of $CO_2e$ will increase by \$15 per year until it reaches \$170 per tonne of $CO_2e$ in 2030.
-Starting April 1, 2022, the minimum price permissible under the GGPPA is \$50 per tonne of $CO_2e$ .
+This regime has two parts: an output-based pricing system ("OBPS") for large industry (enabled by the Output-Based Pricing System Regulations) and a fuel charge (enabled by the Fuel Charge Regulations), both of which impose a price on CO_2e emissions.
+This system applies in provinces and territories that request it and in those that do not have their own equivalent emissions pricing systems in place that meet the federal standards and ensure that there is a uniform price on emissions across the country.
+Originally under the federal plans, the price was set to escalate by \$10 per year until it reached a maximum price of \$50 per tonne of CO_2e in 2022; however, on December 11, 2020, the federal government announced its intention to continue the annual price increases beyond 2022.
+Commencing in 2023, the benchmark price per tonne of CO_2e will increase by \$15 per year until it reaches \$170 per tonne of CO_2e in 2030.
+Effective January 1, 2023, the minimum price permissible under the GGPPA rose to \$65 per tonne of CO_2e .